aderaaij/totallystatical/readme.md

 #### setwatch
 Sets a global `isWatching` variable to `true`.
 Use to execute certain taks, functions or configurations only when `gulp watch` is running.

+## Bugs and to-do's

+* Fix background images / rev'ed assets referenced from CSS.
+* Add a build task without any revisioning / cache busting.

 ## Credits
 Much credit goes out to the [gulp-starter repo](https://github.com/vigetlabs/gulp-starter) from Viget Labs(https://github.com/vigetlabs/).